-The dedicated shellfish samples available for this shellfish area were found to be non-compliant with shellfish guideline values for faecal coliforms in biota outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
+The dedicated shellfish samples available in the vicinity of this shellfish area were found to be non-compliant with shellfish guideline values for faecal coliforms in biota outlined in Annex I of the Shellfish Waters Directive (2006/113/EC) and Schedule 4 of the Quality of Shellfish Waters Regulations (S.I.
 No. 268 of 2006) (Table 1).
 Ongoing shellfish monitoring will strengthen the assessment of compliance status at this shellfish area.